Luke 2:41-52 NRSVue

 “Copyright © 2021 National Council of Churches of Christ in the United States of America.
 Used by permission.
 All rights reserved worldwide.”

 Why choose this story to celebrate the Holy Family?
-It is not a story of
+It is not a story of peaceful routine, but rather of drama and hazards and difficult decisions.
+Jesus and family are displaced persons seeking a place to live.

 Tu parles à mon cœur, Seigneur.
 Je ne peux pas me réconcilier avec toi, à moins d’être réconcilié avec mon voisin.
 Ton pardon exige la contrition et l’expiation.
 Si j'ai volé, je ne peux pas demander pardon à Dieu avant de rendre ce que j’ai volé.
 Quand je sens une barrière en te parlant, Seigneur, cela pourrait être parce que je n'ai pas encore abattu la barrière entre mon voisin et moi.